heroku/mobile-template1/README.md

 # Accessing Force.com

+As an option, the app can be configured so that each person who registers to play is recorded as a Lead record in Salesforce.
 This template shows how to access the Force.com API to exchange data with a Salesforce account.
-See [force.js](server/force.js) for full instructions.
+See [FORCE_README](FORCE_README.md) for full instructions.